etherisc-legacy/GIF/docs/on-chain_and_off-chain_storage.rst

 - claims

-In case a product doesn't want to use a platform database, it is possible to use the product’s database.
+In case a product doesn't want to use a platform database, it is possible to use the product's database.

 .. attention::